iirisarri/CrashCourse-Phylogenomics/README.md

 #Chain2
 pb  -d  FcC_supermatrix.phy  -cat  Supermatrix.chain2
 ```
 Unless you have a walltime limit on your server Phylobayes will run forever, for this practical I let it run for 3 days.
-You can stop the run and let it start again.
 Once the analysis is stopped we need to check for the convergence and generate the consensus tree.

 ```sh